thkuo/CompositeDatatypeTree/README.md

 - [Linux](https://www.cyberciti.biz/faq/find-linux-distribution-name-version-number/) (used version: Debian GNU/Linux 8.8 jessie)
 - [git](https://git-scm.com/downloads) (used version: 2.18)
 - [stampy](https://www.well.ox.ac.uk/research/research-groups/lunter-group/lunter-group/stampy) (used version: v1.0.23 (r2059))

-2. The general and conda-manageable dependencies could be installed using the yaml files in `envs/` ([tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).
-The other process-specific dependencies will be automatically installed when launched for the first time.

 ### <a name="contact"></a> Contact
 Tzu-Hao Kuo Tzu-Hao.Kuo@helmholtz-hzi.de